Allstars Training Center

 The legacy

 Allstars Training Center demonstrated that European MMA could produce UFC championship-level athletes through a dedicated regional training base.
-The Gustafsson Jon Jones bout at UFC 165 — widely regarded as Jones's closest career bout — remains the gym's championship-level credential.
+The Gustafsson Jon Jones UFC 165 bout — widely regarded as Jones's closest career fight — remains the gym's championship-level credential.

 Other gyms